patchlevel/event-sourcing/docs/pages/projection.md

     private function table(): string
     {
-        return sprintf(
+        return 'projection_' . $this->projectionId();
-            'projection_%s_%s',
-            $this->projectionName(),
-            $this->projectionVersion()
-        );
     }
 }
 ```

+!!! tip

+    Add a version as suffix to the `projectorId`, so you can increment it when the projection changes.

-Each projector is responsible for a specific projection and version.
+Each projector has an unique ID and is responsible for a specific projection.
-This combination of information results in the so-called `project ID`.
 In order for us to be able to define this, we have to use the `Projector` attribute.
-In our example, the projection is called "profile" and has the version "0" because we did not specify it.
+In our example, the projection is called "profile".
 So that there is no problems with existing projection,
-both the name of the projection and the version should be part of the table/collection name.
+the name of the projection should be part of the table/collection name.
-In our example, we build a `table` helper method, what creates the following string: "projection_profile_0".
+In our example, we build a `table` helper method, what creates the following string: "projection_profile".

 Projectors can have one `setup` and `teardown` method that is executed when the projection is created or deleted.
 For this there are the attributes `Setup` and `Teardown`.
 The method name itself doesn't matter.